Three Ways Practitioners Use Curriculum to Equip Couples

 So say our certified practitioners, who use Different By Design marriage curriculum in all kinds of settings.
 Different By Design guides couples through the process of identifying their individual strengths, their spouse’s strengths, and how to blend strengths to build oneness.

 Different By Design at Marriage Retreats and Marriage Workshops

-Participants often cite a Different By Design event as a turning point in their marriage in that the material arms a couple with information they can begin to implement right away and use for the rest of their lives.
+Participants often cite a Different By Design event as a turning point in their marriage in that the material arms a couple with the information they can begin to implement right away and use for the rest of their lives.
 The experience equips good marriages to become great and helps struggling marriages to rebuild into stronger ones.